sdanilchenko/jquery-karma-jasmine/README.md

 Test can be run by `npm test` command.

-You shoul have NodeJS and NPM installed for both.
+You shoul have NodeJS and NPM installed for both:)